 Life has a way of thwarting our plans, leaving even the most sainted of us frustrated and fearful at times.
-But losing our cool causes more problems than it solves.
-So when people and circumstances conspire against us, how can we douse the white-hot fires of rage?
-How can we break the cycle of hurt, […]
+But losing our cool causes more problems than it solves. […]

 Real Change: Covid, Climate Reality, and the New Normal